Careers for STS Majors

 WHAT DO STS STUDENTS PURSUE AFTER GRADUATING FROM STANFORD?

 Graduates of STS have entered top-ranked Ph.D. and MBA programs and have forged successful careers in a variety of fields, including business, engineering, law, public service, medicine and academia.
 In a world where graduates are called on to have technical, analytical and collaborative skills, the STS major well prepares Stanford students for a wide range of career paths.
 For more detailed information on our alums, please visit our Alumni page.

-BEAM (Bridging Education, Ambition, and Meaningful Work) is your campus resource for connecting with career educators through appointments and meetups to help students explore career paths, identify and apply for opportunities, and cultivate personalized networks that shape their professional journey.
+BEAM, Stanford Career Education is your campus resource for connecting with career educators through appointments and meetups to help students explore career paths, identify and apply for opportunities, and cultivate personalized networks that shape their professional journey.

 The STS peer advisor team can be a marvelous sounding board to current majors about career planning, while staff and faculty can help you to hone your interests and explore career paths that may be unfamiliar to you.